Nina Ynares

-Nina Ricci Alcantara Ynares-Chiongbian (born October 20, 1970) is a Filipino politician who has served as the 20th governor of Rizal since 2022.
+Nina Ricci Alcantara Ynares-Chiongbian (born October 20, 1970) is a Filipino politician who has served as the 23rd governor of Rizal since 2022.
 A member of the Nationalist People's Coalition, she concurrently serves as the treasurer of the League of Provinces of the Philippines.

-Born to a political family in Rizal, Ynares studied business at the De La Salle University.
-She later served as a board member of the Government Service Insurance System in 2019 and served until her resignation in 2021.
+Born to a political family in Rizal, Ynares studied business management at De La Salle University.
+She later served as a board member of the Government Service Insurance System in 2016 and remained until her resignation in 2021.
 In 2022, she ran to succeed her mother, Rebecca, as governor and won, extending their family's three-decade hold on the office.
 She was reelected to a second term in 2025.

 As governor, Ynares's major initiatives have focused on disaster response and the environment.

 Early life and career

-Nina Ricci Alcantara Ynares was born on October 19, 1970.
-She is the eldest daughter of Casmiro and Rebecca Ynares, both of whom would serve as governors of Rizal.
+Nina Ricci Alcantara Ynares was born on October 20, 1970.
+She is the eldest daughter of Casimiro and Rebecca Ynares, both of whom would serve as governors of Rizal.
 Her siblings, Casimiro III and Mia, also went on to be active in politics.

-Ynares studied business administration and management at the De La Salle University, earning her Bachelor of Arts in 1993 before pursuing legal studies at San Beda University.
-She became a board member of the Government Service Insurance System in 2019 and served until her resignation in 2021.
+Ynares studied at De La Salle University, earning her bachelor of science in business management in 1993.
+She went on to pursue her legal studies at the San Beda College of Law from 1993 to 1996.
+After graduating from college, Ynares began her career in the real estate industry.
+Eventually, she pursued culinary studies abroad, namely at the Lorenzo de Medici Université in Florence, Italy, in 2001 and at the Le Cordon Bleu in Florence, Italy.
+Ynares is also an undergraduate in the Philippine School of Interior Design.

+She previously served as the Junior Philippine Women’s Club president of the Binangonan chapter from 1992 until 1998.
+Ynares was then later appointed by her father as his chief of staff and liaison officer at the Office of the Governor during his tenure.
+She also previously served as the treasurer of the Manila Luxury Condominium Corporation and JNM Realty and Development Corporation.

+Ynares was appointed as a trustee of the Government Service Insurance System in 2016 and served until her resignation in 2021.
+She also served as a board member in the Manila Hotel Corporation from 2020 until her concurrent resignation in 2021 for her gubernatorial run.